tony-aw/tinycodet/README.md

 Currently this R package is only available on GitHub.

-I understand one may not want to go through this entire Vignette without knowing if the R package is worthy of your time.
+I understand one may not want to go through this entire Rea-Me without knowing if the R package is worthy of your time.
 Therefore, allow me to give you a quick glimpse of what is possible in this R package before jumping into the details.